Run Day Schedule

 There are no road closures associated with this event.
 Parking is limited within Stanley Park; expect delays and plan ahead.
 The run route is a seawall route — respect the public use of the park and seawall, as we share the park with everyone.

-Vancouver Spring Run-Off 8k follows guidelines provided by the Council for Responsible Sport.
-Highlights of our achievements in 2012 are:
+Vancouver Modo Spring Run-Off 8k follows guidelines provided by the Council for Responsible Sport.
+Highlights of our initiatives in 2016 are:

 - All discarded clothing from Start Area is collected and donated to shelter programs